Section 7: Child Protection Conferences

 - Deciding the category of abuse if it is decided that a Child Protection Plan is required;

-- Ensuring the formulation of an effective Child Protection Plan;
+- Ensuring the conference reaches decisions in an informed, systematic and explicit way and the formulation of an effective Child Protection Plan;

 Child Protection Conferences in North Yorkshire are based around the following structures:

-- The Chairperson will meet with the parents/ child before the review to clarify Conference Reports and the process whilst the professionals read all the reports;
+- The Chair will meet with the parents/child before the review to clarify the conference process whilst the professionals read all the reports;

-- The Chairperson provides a brief explanation of the purpose of the meeting, introducing all participants and noting apologies;
+- The Chair provides a brief explanation of the purpose of the meeting, introducing all participants and noting apologies;

 - Professionals will be invited to contribute any additional information including any developments since the reports were written.